 I have also maintained a long-time interest in pre-modern architecture, settlements and historical built environment in the contemporary cities, particularly within South and East Asian historical and cultural contexts.
-Specific themes include architectural anthropology, ancient archetypes, contemporary vernacular architecture, living architectural traditions and practice, Modernism and its organic tradition, the East-West architectural encounter and interaction.
+Specific themes include architectural anthropology, ancient archetypes, contemporary vernacular architecture, living architectural traditions and heritage, Modernism's other and its organic tradition, the East-West architectural encounter and interaction.

 PhD Supervision Interests

 - Modernism's other and non-canonical architectural history and theory of 20th century

 - Architectural, cultural and built heritage

 - Architectural anthropology (partly delete 'and design anthropology')